sgrantcs/-AMLSassignment19_20/README.md

 # README

 AMLS Term 1 Project description:
+### Libraries
-1. The following libraries were used for the four tasks: os, cv2, csv, dlib, NumPy
+The following libraries were used for the four tasks: os, cv2, csv, dlib, NumPy
 OS - for file manipulation
 cv2 - for image operations and running DNN model, and CSV for labels file manipulation